kklimonda/neutron/doc/source/devref/address_scopes.rst

 Prior to the Mitaka release, there was implicitly only a single 'shared' address scope.
 Arbitrary address overlap was allowed making it pretty much a "free for all".
-To make things seem somewhat sane, normal users are not able to use routers to cross-plug networks from different projects and NAT was used between internal networks and external networks.
-It was almost as if each project had a private address scope.
+To make things seem somewhat sane, normal tenants are not able to use routers to cross-plug networks from different tenants and NAT was used between internal networks and external networks.
+It was almost as if each tenant had a private address scope.

-The problem is that this model cannot support use cases where NAT is not desired or supported (e.g. IPv6) or we want to allow different projects to cross-plug their networks.
+The problem is that this model cannot support use cases where NAT is not desired or supported (e.g. IPv6) or we want to allow different tenants to cross-plug their networks.

 An AddressScope covers only one address family.
 But, they work equally well